 In reality, some employees were likely under-saving without the policy while others were already saving optimally.
-Some may even have been over-saving, in which case the costs would be larger for those who do not offset the higher forced contributions with lower voluntary contributions, while the policy may induce some who were undersaving to oversave, offsetting some or all of their gains.
-The average effects of the policy will be a combination of the relative shares of each group along with the consumption equivalents shown in Figure A.12.
+Some may even have been over-saving, in which case the costs would be larger for those who do not offset the higher forced contributions with lower voluntary contributions, while the policy may induce some who were undersaving to oversave to some degree.
+The average effects of the policy will be a combination of the relative shares of each group along with the consumption equivalents shown in Appendix Fig. A.13.
 As an example, if those who exhibit full crowd-out were saving optimally and those who exhibit no crowd-out or partial crowd-out are now saving optimally, the gains to the latter exceed the costs to the former by about \$550, on average.

 There are two key qualitative takeaways from this exercise.
 First, the benefits or costs of the policy are not negligible, which is not surprising given the large magnitude of the increase in mandatory contributions.
-Second, we find that the consumption equivalents are larger in magnitude, in one direction or the other, for lower earners because they exhibit less crowd-out.
+Second, the consumption equivalents are larger in magnitude, in one direction or the other, for lower earners because they exhibit less crowd-out.
 Mandatory contributions are therefore likely to have a larger impact (positive or negative) on employees with lower salaries, and future research should explore how the need for liquidity balances against the need for commitment in this group.

-7 Discussion
+7. Discussion

-Even though the goal of requiring employees to participate in retirement savings plans, including public or private pension plans, is presumably to induce more saving, standard economic theory predicts crowd-out: higher required contributions should lead employees to reduce their voluntary contributions.
+Even though the goal of requiring employees to participate in retirement savings plans, whether public or private, is presumably to induce more saving, standard economic theory predicts crowd-out: higher required contributions should lead employees to reduce their voluntary contributions.
 Our findings in this paper reject the predictions of standard theory.
 Comparing new employees hired after a large public university increased required employee contributions by 5 pp, while reducing the employer contribution by less, to new employees hired before, we detect average reductions of voluntary contribution rates of around 1.5 pp. Our confidence intervals rule out the 3.5-5 pp reductions predicted by theory.

-In order to characterize the responses that we observe, we consider where crowd-out originates along the distribution of contribution rates for high- versus low-salaried employees in our sample.
+We characterize these responses by considering where crowd-out originates along the distribution of contribution rates for high- versus low-salaried employees in our sample.
 We observe distinct patterns, with full crowd-out among high earners at the high end of the distribution and among low earners at the low end of the distribution of voluntary contribution rates.
-Otherwise, for half of the sample, we observe little or no crowdout in voluntary contributions.
+For half of the sample, we observe little or no crowd-out in voluntary contributions.
 On average, our results suggest that mandatory retirement contributions are likely to raise total saving rates.

 It is important to acknowledge that our results pertain to a single setting.
 While employees in our sample have relatively high incomes and education levels, this apparently does not forestall a great deal of passive behavior.
 A limitation of our analysis, like many in this area, is that it only records savings in workplace plans, which prevents us from studying adjustments along other margins.
+Our empirical estimates should therefore be interpreted as a lower bound on crowd-out responses.

 The passive saving behavior that we observe supports evidence from a variety of settings that individuals do not fully optimize over their retirement savings choices.
-Further evidence that default enrollment fails to raise savings rates over the long run (Choukhmane 2021) has turned attention to stronger paternalism mechanisms like required contributions.
+Further evidence that default enrollment fails to raise savings rates over the long run (Choukhmane 2024) has turned attention to stronger paternalism mechanisms like required contributions.
 The degree to which such mechanisms can make people better off depends on the trade-off between liquidity, by those who are optimally saving very little, and commitment, by those who would benefit from saving more.